okta/okta-oidc-android/README.md

 ## Providing custom storage

 The library uses a simple storage using shared preferences to store data.
-If you wish to use SQL or any other storage mechanism you can implement the storage interface and use it when creating `AuthenticateClient`.
+If you wish to use SQL or any other storage mechanism you can implement the storage interface and use it when creating the various `AuthClient`.

 ```java
 public class MyStorage implements OktaStorage {